ycwang-astro/vector-plot-extractor/README.md

 ```

 ## Notice
 A bug in version 0.1.1 causes minor errors in the extracted scatter data.
-If you have used 0.1.1 version, follow the steps in the [changelog](CHANGELOG.md) to fix it.
+If you have used 0.1.1 version, follow the steps in the [changelog](CHANGELOG.md#012) ("Notes" under "0.1.2") to fix it.